torstein-vik/zophie/README.md

 * Hosting/Maintenance: Firebase
 * Server-side: Node.js which recieves all events from the client-side, and delegates computational aspects to other services.
 Another idea could be to implement everything in javascript, but this seems slow and difficult.
 * Client-side: Possibly Angular, but maybe React or Vue as well.
+Stylesheets using SASS/SCSS
 * Displaying math: MathJAX, hopefull server-side but maybe just client-side.

 #### Note